LedgerHQ/lib-ledger-core/doc/poc/0001-modularization.md

   - The files hierarchy.
   - The database migrations system.
   - The build system files (CMake).
-  - The connection between `ledger-core-ripple`’s IDLs with `ledger-core`’s one.
+  - The connection between `ledger-core-ripple`’s IDLs with `ledger-core`’s one, ensuring a complete and valid dependency relationship.

 ## IDLs